-Every I-Share library determines its own policies regarding fees, non-circulating materials, etc. Because of licensing restrictions set by publishers and vendors, e-resources (e.g.: ebooks, databases) owned by one I-Share library cannot be shared with the users associated with any of the other 88 I-Share libraries.
+Every I-Share library determines its own policies regarding lost item replacement costs, blocks on library accounts, non-circulating materials, etc. Because of licensing restrictions set by publishers and vendors, e-resources (e.g.: e-books, databases) owned by one I-Share library cannot be shared with the users associated with any of the other 87 I-Share libraries.
 Contacting a library before visiting to confirm access is always recommended.